$0 Northwest Territories Adoption Quick-Start Checklist

 At this point, several things change:

-- The Director of Child and Family Services, rather than the birth parents, holds legal guardianship and can consent to the adoption
+• The Director of Child and Family Services, rather than the birth parents, holds the child's permanent custody and can consent to the adoption

 This handoff between caseworkers is a known pain point in the NWT system.
 Social worker turnover in the North is high, and a file can be temporarily orphaned when workers leave.
 If your caseworker changes during this transition, document everything yourself — what stage your file is at, which reports have been completed, and who is now responsible.